Skip to content

 • Worked Example CHF 5M Bitcoin Estate

-This post maps what is known, what is unsettled, and what a CHF 5 million Bitcoin holder should actually be comparing before calling a notary.
+You are looking at genuine legal novelty.
+This post maps what is settled, what is open, and what a CHF 5 million holder should weigh before calling a notary.

 TL;DR

-Two Swiss foundation types are relevant for Bitcoin holders.
+Two foundation types matter for Bitcoin holders.
 A Familienstiftung under ZGB Art.
-335 is restricted to specific family support purposes (upbringing, education, establishment in life) following the 2025 reform.
-It cannot serve as a general wealth-preservation vehicle for heirs.
-A gemeinnützige Stiftung (charitable foundation) can qualify for cantonal and federal tax exemption but must pursue a genuine public-benefit purpose and distribute the majority of its income for that purpose.
-Bitcoin custody by either foundation type is a novel structure with no dedicated FINMA guidance and limited Swiss court precedent as of 2026-06.
-The core uncertainty: what regulatory treatment applies when a foundation holds Bitcoin as its primary asset.
+335 now limits you to family upbringing, education, and establishment in life after the 2025 reform.
+It will not work as a general wealth-preservation vehicle.
+A gemeinnützige Stiftung can win cantonal and federal tax exemption, but you must pursue a real public-benefit purpose and distribute most of your income for it.
+Either way, Bitcoin custody inside a Swiss foundation is novel structuring with no dedicated FINMA guidance and almost no Swiss court precedent as of 2026-06.
+The unresolved question is what regulatory regime applies when Bitcoin is the foundation's primary asset.

 Swiss Foundation Framework

-Swiss foundations are governed by ZGB Art.
-80 to 89bis.
-The framework is relatively compact: roughly ten articles covering creation, governance, supervision, and dissolution.
+ZGB Art.
+80 to 89bis governs Swiss foundations.
+The framework fits in roughly ten articles covering creation, governance, supervision, and dissolution.

 Creation.
 Art.
-80 requires that a founder dedicate assets to a specific purpose.
+80 requires you to dedicate assets to a specific purpose.
 Art.
-81 covers the founding deed (Stiftungsurkunde), which must be executed before a notary (offentliche Beurkundung) or by will.
-The deed defines the foundation's purpose, its assets, and its governing board.
-The purpose clause is the document that will define whether the foundation remains valid under the 2025 reform constraints and whether tax authorities will grant exemption.
+81 covers the founding deed (Stiftungsurkunde), which you execute before a notary (offentliche Beurkundung) or by will.
+The deed defines the purpose, the assets, and the board.
+Your purpose clause decides whether the foundation survives the 2025 reform and whether tax authorities grant exemption.

 Governance.
 Art.
-83 requires the foundation to have a governing board (Stiftungsrat).
-The board manages the assets and must act in the exclusive interest of the foundation's purpose.
-There are no shareholders, no members, and no mechanism for the founder to extract assets once transferred.
-This is a one-way transfer.
-Bitcoin moved into a foundation is no longer the founder's personal property.
+83 requires a board (Stiftungsrat).
+The board manages assets in the exclusive interest of the foundation's purpose.
+No shareholders.
+No members.
+No path for you to pull the assets back once you transfer them.
+Bitcoin you move into a foundation is no longer your property.

 Supervision.
 Art.
-84 subjects foundations to supervisory authority oversight.
-Cantonal Stiftungsaufsichtsbehörden supervise foundations operating at cantonal level.
-The Eidgenössische Stiftungsaufsicht (ESA), under the Federal Department of Home Affairs at edi.admin.ch, supervises foundations operating across multiple cantons or internationally.
-Familienstiftungen are supervised by cantonal courts under Art.
+84 puts foundations under supervisory authority oversight.
+Cantonal Stiftungsaufsichtsbehörden cover cantonal-scope foundations.
+The Eidgenössische Stiftungsaufsicht (ESA), under the Federal Department of Home Affairs at edi.admin.ch, covers multi-cantonal and international foundations.
+Cantonal courts supervise Familienstiftungen under Art.
 87, not the ESA.
-The ESA publishes a public register of supervised foundations.
+The ESA runs a public register of supervised foundations.

 Registration.
 Art.
-89bis requires foundation registration in the Handelsregister.
+89bis demands Handelsregister entry.
 Registration creates legal personality.
-A foundation that is not registered is not yet a legal entity.
+An unregistered foundation is not yet a legal entity.

 Family Foundation 2025 Reform Restrictions

-The 2025 reform of Swiss foundation law made a significant change to the Familienstiftung.
-This reform is recent and its full effect on existing structures is still being worked out by practitioners.
-I flag it explicitly because it is the most common source of misunderstanding in the HNW Bitcoin planning conversations I encounter.
+The 2025 reform of Swiss foundation law reshaped the Familienstiftung.
+Practitioners are still working out how it lands on existing structures.
+I flag it explicitly because it is the most common misunderstanding I see in HNW Bitcoin planning conversations.

 Under ZGB Art.
 335, a Familienstiftung's permitted purposes after the 2025 reform are limited to: